Note: The latest (2021) edition of this article is now available. Click here to read it.

-It feels odd to talk about business opportunities in Africa in 2019.
+It feels odd to talk about business opportunities in Africa, right?

 Over the last couple of years, Africa has been at the center of the global migration debate, particularly in Europe and North America.